dwave-examples/template-dash/CONTRIBUTING.md

 The example repository should contain the [`.circleci/`](.circleci/) directory to support running tests in CI.
 Once approved, we will make sure that your example is set up on our CircleCI account.

-To ensure your example runs in [GitHub Codespaces](https://docs.github.com/en/codespaces/overview), make sure to include the [`.devcontainer/`](.devcontainer/) directory into your example's root directory.
+To ensure that your example runs in [GitHub Codespaces](https://docs.github.com/en/codespaces/overview), make sure to include the [`.devcontainer/`](.devcontainer/) directory into your example's root directory.

 ### Code